 Removal of content and termination of accounts

-We may remove your content from the site in our discretion.
+We may remove your content from the sites in our discretion.

 We may terminate or suspend your registration (and any future accounts) if you have breached these terms multiple times or if the breach is serious.

-IF YOU BELIEVE ANY CONTENT ON OUR SITE INFRINGES THESE TERMS, PLEASE USE THE REPORT ABUSE FUNCTION AVAILABLE THROUGHOUT THE SITE.
+IF YOU BELIEVE ANY CONTENT ON OUR SITES INFRINGES THESE TERMS, PLEASE USE THE REPORT ABUSE FUNCTION AVAILABLE THROUGHOUT THE SITES.

 Pursuant to the Defamation Act 2013, a valid defamation notification must contain the following information: